Welcome to JeffMD

 - Much of the learning takes place in small groups and individual activities, supplemented by lectures or patient panels when they are the best format.
 In their small groups, students focus on case studies that become increasingly complex as the curriculum progresses, each building on the prior phase so that earlier learning is both reinforced and enhanced through iteration.

 - Assessments depend more on problem solving and demonstration of competency than on recall and memorization.
 Mastery of core competencies builds through a series of threads that continue in all phases of the curriculum.

 - Scholarly inquiry is a core value of the curriculum, honing critical thinking skills that clinicians need just as much as researchers.
 All students will choose an area of concentration from Population Health, Humanities, Design, Health Systems or Clinical & Translational Research.
-They will beare assigned a mentor and complete independent projects appropriate for that their concentration.
+They will be assigned a mentor and complete independent projects appropriate for their concentration.
 Students may shift between tracks at certain points during their four years.

 JeffMD is patient-centered.
-In every case study and clinical encounter, you will be asked to consider, “What are this patient’s goals?” (not just, “What needs fixing?”).
+In every case study and clinical encounter, you will be asked to consider “What are this patient’s goals?” (not just, “What needs fixing?”).
 In another noteworthy feature, JeffMD integrates clinical experience, science instruction, and development of a professional persona - how you will interact with clients and peers - throughout the four years of medical school.
-JeffMD also allows you to customize your studies more than a traditional curriculum does: you will beare encouraged to declare a specialty interest before the last phase of the curriculum so you can complete work on your core competencies in the context of that specialty.
+JeffMD also allows you to customize your studies more than a traditional curriculum does: You will be encouraged to declare a specialty interest before the last phase of the curriculum so you can complete work on your core competencies in the context of that specialty.